 After reading recent posts about my daily and weekly routines as lead of a distributed support team at Automattic, Arun Sathiya reached out to ask me more about WordPress.com support for the Freshdesk blog's "Secret Sauce to Customer Support" series.
 I was happy to spend a Saturday afternoon chatting with him via Slack.
 On top … Continue reading On the Freshdesk blog: How WordPress.com handles over 2000 support requests each day

-I gave a talk this past weekend at SDX Portland on tips for controlling and ending chats.
-Here are the slides and script 🙂 https://cloudup.com/cYIs_hUqUwt Live chat is fast.
-That’s why it’s great for customers, and that's why it's a challenge for support professionals.
-Unlike email support, the customer is waiting for answers in real … Continue reading Take Control!
+I gave a workshop this past weekend at SDX Portland on tips for controlling and ending chats.
+Here are the slides, handouts for the exercises, and the script 🙂 https://cloudup.com/cYIs_hUqUwt Take Control!
+Techniques for efficient live chatting Workshop printouts (pdf) Live chat is fast.
+That’s why it’s great for customers, and that's why it's a … Continue reading Take Control!
 Techniques for Efficient Live Chatting

 I lead a WordPress.com live chat team at Automattic, and as we expand our live chat offering into the weekends, I work a couple of weekend days each month.
 Today is one of those weekend workdays for me.
 On weekends I do more customer-facing-support and less team-lead stuff than I do during the week, and I'm … Continue reading A day in the life of a live chat Happiness Engineer